 Click Here for tab for Let It Be by The Beatles

-A fantastic balladesque song that came during a very tumultuous time during the Beatle’s career, when tensions within the band were high, and there was much uncertainty about their future.
-Of course, as we know now they did end up breaking up, in fact, they broke up so close to the recording of this song it wasn’t released until a month after they had made the breakup official.
+A fantastic balladesque song that came during a tumultuous time for The Beatles, when tensions within the band were high and there was much uncertainty about their future.
+As we now know, they did end up breaking up.
+In fact, they broke up so close to the recording of this song, it wasn’t released until a month after they had made the breakup official.

-This is an exceptionally simple solo to play, it really seems to put a bigger effort into just vibing within the somber tone of the song.
-You’ll be playing fairly rudimentary blues-style minor pentatonic licks with that signature AC30 kind of drive on the guitars that really make them chop through the mix and have a tremendous amount of presence within the song.
+This is an exceptionally simple solo to play.
+It really seems to put a bigger effort into just vibing within the somber tone of the song.
+You’ll be playing fairly rudimentary blues-style minor pentatonic licks with that signature AC30 kind of drive on the guitars that really makes them chop through the mix and have a tremendous amount of presence.

 Nothing Else Matters by Metallica

 Click Here for tab for Nothing Else Matters by Metallica